IceHe/lib/cmd/m/mailx.md

-# How to mail on CentOS?
+# How to mail on CentOS

 References